 How the Federal Tax Credit is Changing in 2021

 Unless you follow solar news, you may not know that this solar tax credit had a quick expiration date.
 Before the solar ITC extension Congress just passed in December 2020, this tax credit would have decreased to 22 percent in 2021 and then disappeared for residential solar in 2022.

 Thankfully, because of the extension, the ITC now will stay at 26 percent for another two years.
 It will then decrease to 22 percent in 2023.

 What the Extension Means for Residential Solar

 Solar has become more than a way to help the environment.
 The savings from the ITC have made it cheaper than fossil fuels.
 This extension will continue to make this energy option available for interested homeowners.

 Those considering solar shouldn’t hesitate.
-If you want solar, but want to wait until it’s affordable, now’s the time.
+If you want solar, but want to wait until it’s affordable, now is the time.

-Not only does a solar loan have no up-front costs, but the monthly payments replace the electricity bill, meaning it doesn’t cost anything extra.
+Not only does a solar loan have no up-front costs but the monthly payments replace the electricity bill, meaning it doesn’t cost anything extra.
 Over the life of the system, it ends up costing far less than projected utility-supplied electricity costs.
-The math works out because the loan term ends within 10 to 15 years, leaving customers with 10 to 15 years on their 25-year warranty and the potential to last for 40 plus years.
+The math works out because the loan term ends within 10 to 15 years, leaving customers with 10 to 15 years on their 25-year warranty and the potential to last for 40 years or more.

 It’s simple economics.
 Traditional, coal-based power still powers most American homes, but it’s an increasingly scarce resource with limited supply, meaning prices for electricity powered from these sources will continue to rise.